Hendrik van Minderhout: Life

 Minderhout was born in Rotterdam.
-He should not to be confused with the Rotterdam landscape painter Minderhout named 'den groenen Ridder'.
+He should not be confused with the Rotterdam landscape painter Minderhout named 'den groenen Ridder'.
 He arrived in Bruges in 1652.
 He may have spent time in Italy in 1653.
 In 1663, he joined Bruges' Guild of Saint Luke.
 Subsequently, from 1672 until his death in 1696, van Minderhout lived in Antwerp where he became a member of the local Guild of Saint Luke.
 He paid three guilders and painted a large canvas of an oriental port to Antwerp's guild to be exempted from any guild duties including the obligation to serve as the deacon of the Guild.

 In 1673, he married his second wife, Anna-Victoria Claus.
 The couple had five children, of whom two, Antoon (26 Sept 1675 – 22 Dec 1705) and Willem Augustin (28 Aug 1680 – 31 June 1752), became painters.

 He was the master of his son Willem Augustin, Lucas Smout the Younger, Jacob Balthasar Peeters and Nicolas de Veckere.